pbobbitt/IT-Support-Lab-Series/part-3-hybrid-cloud-integration/ImplementationLog.md

   * Used Connect Sync as it covers the scope of the lab environment
 * Running Connect Sync showed my `lab.local` domain was not routable via the internet, and that I would need to register with a domain registrar.
 This is out of scope of this lab so instead i added `pbitsupport.onmicrosoft.com` as an alternative UPN suffix.
   * Added `pbitsupport.onmicrosoft.com` by going to
-    * `Active Directory Domains and Trusts > on top folder Right click - Properties > added alternative UPN suffix`
+    * `Active Directory Domains and Trusts > on top folder Right click - Properties > added alternative UPN suffix.`
   * On `Active Directory Users and Computers`, updated all users under both Lab_Admins and Lab_Users to now use `pbitsupport.onmicrosoft.com` as the UPN suffix by
     * `Lab_Admins > Ctrl + A > Right click - Properties > Account > check UPN Suffix > pbitsupport.onmicrosoft.com `

 > Notice: In a real enterprise environment, we would have had a real domain to map these users onto to maintain the `@lab.local`.
 Due to that being out of the scope of this lab series, I instead opted to map the existing and future accounts to use the alternate UPN of `@pbitsupport.onmicrosoft.com`.
-In my lab environment, I would then start a campaign to train all current employees to use this new domain to sign in and to change all onboarding to reflect the change.
+In my lab environment, I would then start a Change Management Plan to use this new domain to sign in and to change all onboarding to reflect the change.
 This was done to establish a seamless Single Sign-On (SSO) experience and to eliminate authentication errors. <BR><BR>
 > Currently, users can use:
 > * `first.last@lab.local` Works on local accounts and file shares, but should instead use the new login now
-> * `first.last@pbitsupport.onmicrosoft.com` Works on local accounts, file shares, and O365, Entra, and email. this login will be the default used in this environment from now on
+> * `first.last@pbitsupport.onmicrosoft.com` Works on local accounts, file shares, and O365, Entra, and email.
+This login will be the default used in this environment from now on

-* Went through the rest of the Connect Sync setup
+* Went through the rest of the Connect Sync Express setup
   * Cloud admin account: `Admin@pbitsupport.onmicrosoft.com`
   * Local admin account: `LAB\Administrator`
+  * Left everything else default

-* After that, I re-ran the Connect sync and it comes up with more optional features
+* After that, I re-ran the Connect sync to customize the installation after the express setup had more options to select.
+  * Syncronization options changed:
     * Enabled Entra ID app and Attribute filtering
     * Password hash synchronization

 > **Evidence:** See **Connect Sync Complete**
 <img src="Screenshots/Connect%20Complete.png" alt="Connect Sync Complete" width="70%">